SapienzaInteractiveGraphicsCourse/final-project-thegoblinslayers/README.md

 #### Lights and Textures
 - **Full PBR textures** on floors, walls, and ceilings: albedo, normal map, roughness map; displacement map on floors only (96×96 vertex subdivision)
-- Dynamic **PointLights** on all wall torches and chandelier with multi-frequency flicker (slow + medium + detail sine waves, deltaTime-clamped)
+- **PointLights** on all wall torches and chandelier with multi-frequency flicker
 - **SpotLight** on the held torch (hand-carried pickup), providing a directional warm cone of light

 #### User Interaction